 New York – New Jersey Medical Malpractice Lawyers

-Medical Malpractice is the legal term used to describe negligence on the part of a professional such as a doctor, lawyer, accountant, stock broker, financial advisor, dentist, architect, nurse or engineer.
+Medical malpractice is a legal term used to describe negligence on the part of a medical professional.
 To prove this type of negligence, however, an injured party must retain one or more qualified experts to thoroughly review the case and then give a reasoned professional opinion supporting the claim.

 Malpractice involving doctors, hospitals, and improper medical care is the most common type of malpractice and may involve any one or combination of a multitude of “departures from good and accepted medical care.”
 The most common injuries complained of are:

 • brain damage or other neurological injuries to an infant before, during or after birth